mhwasil/pointcloud_classification/README.md

-A point cloud classification on real data using CNNs.
+A point cloud classification using CNNs and a classical machine learning algorithm (random forest, svm)
-We proposed 3DmFV-Inception and implemented 3DmFV-Net and dynamic graph convolution (DGCNN) on real dataset.
 * Dependencies
    * tensorflow
    * open3d